-Since the year or two before my first book came out, I’ve had the pleasure of meeting and getting to know dozens of other writers.
-One of many fascinating subjects for discussion, in my opinion anyway, is the path each has followed to become a published author.
+Since the year or two before my first book came out, I’ve had the pleasure of meeting and getting to know dozens of writers.
+The path each has followed to become a published author is fascinating.
 Though similarities abound, every story is different.

 My love for writing started as soon as I could hold a pen.
-Long before I knew my alphabet or how to count, I filled page after page with lines of tiny little circles.
-Unless toddler me could do something I didn’t learn to do for fifty more years, those early scribbles were more likely chatty letters to my Aunt Toodles or early journal entries than made-up stories or notes for a future memoir.
+Long before I knew my alphabet or numbers, I filled page after page with tiny circles.
+Those early scribbles were more likely to have been chatty letters to my Aunt Toodles or early journal entries than made-up stories or notes for a memoir.

 In 2008 I stumbled across blogspot and, twenty minutes later, had written my first post as The Crotchety Old Man.
 Blogging was fun.
-Over the next year or two, I learned a lot about what I liked (and didn’t like) to write and what my readers seemed to enjoy.
-After a series of posts about my wild and reckless salad days, my fans encouraged me to write a book.
-Glass Houses, my still unpublished memoir, was the result.
+Over the next year or two, I learned what I did and didn’t like to write about and what readers seemed to enjoy.
+After a series of posts about my wild and reckless salad days, fans encouraged me to write a book.
+Glass Houses, my never-to-be-published all-tell tell-all memoir, was the result.

-Writing the book was the easy part.
-When I’d finished, with no idea what to do with the manuscript, I joined the Athens Writers Workshop.
-I found out my memoir had a lot of technical problems.
+Writing the memoir was the easy part.
+I had no idea what to do with the manuscript and joined the Athens Writers Workshop for guidance.
+They very kindly pointed out a plethora of technical problems.
 The meetings were interesting, so I kept going.
 Eventually, the other writers encouraged me to try my hand at fiction.
-Until Thanksgiving was the result.
+Until Thanksgiving is the result.

 Thanks for popping in and for spending some of your precious time getting to know me.
 I appreciate it, really.
 Let me hear from you.
-Comment on my posts or send an email to mrupured at gmail dot com.
+Comment on posts or send an email to mrupured@.
 I’d love to hear from you.